Lukashenko “wins” 80% in Belarus’ presidential elections, sparking protests across the country

 Belarus President Alexander Lukashenko won a landslide victory in the highly controversial August 8 presidential elections, according to exit polls that immediately provoked protests and clashes with the police across the entire country that continued until 2am.

-Thousands gathered in some 30 cites across the country to protest against what they believed was a rigged vote.
-In Minsk a crowd of several thousand clashed with riot police that responded with brutal violence, tear gas and flash gerandes.
-Ranks of riot police that have been brought into the capital to be ready for unrest and attempted to lock the city down as soon as polls closed at 8pm.
+Thousands gathered in some 30 cities across the country to protest against what they believed was a rigged vote.
+In Minsk a crowd of several thousand clashed with riot police that responded with brutal violence, tear gas and flash grenades.
+Ranks of riot police that had been brought into the capital to be ready for unrest then attempted to lock the city down as soon as polls closed at 8pm.

 While the official result shows a huge victory for Lukashenko, around 20 polling stations rebelled and reported the true results, showing a landslide win for opposition candidate Svetlana Tikhanovskaya.